CyberGDanie/Network-Traffic-Analysis-with-Wireshark/README.md

-6.Inspected packet contents by expanding the packet details to inspect the headers and payload of each layer ( Ethernet, IP, TCP, etc).
+6. Inspected packet contents by expanding the packet details to inspect the headers and payload of each layer ( Ethernet, IP, TCP, etc).

+7. Saved Capute as a pcap file for future analysis.

 ## Tools Used